 The position of Director of Faculty Relations was established in 2007 in recognition of the need to provide services to faculty members and academic administrators to help develop and maintain working relationships that are positive and productive.
-These services include individual consultation, mediation, assessment of unit dynamics, and investigations of allegations of unprofessional behavior as defined in the Professional Rights and Responsibilities (PRR).
+These services include individual consultation, mediation, assessment of unit dynamics, and guidance on allegations of unprofessional behavior as defined in the Professional Rights and Responsibilities (PRR).

 Guiding Principles